Climate of Sydney: Snowfall

+Snow is extremely rare in Sydney.
+The last reported significant snowfall in the city occurred on 28 June 1836, although the identification of this event as snow has subsequently been questioned.
+Since then, occasional reports of light or melting snow have occurred without significant accumulation.
+On 22 June 1951, light snowflakes were reported in several Sydney suburbs, including Liverpool, Pymble and Kingsgrove, where they reportedly melted as they fell or were mixed with rain.
+On 25 July 1986, melting snow was observed in the Sydney central business district, at Sydney Airport and in Bankstown, although it did not settle on the ground.
+On 27 July 2008, graupel, or soft hail, blanketed parts of Sydney's North Shore, including Lindfield, Roseville and Killara, producing a snow-like covering that was initially mistaken for snow by some residents.
+Following the event, a senior Bureau of Meteorology forecaster questioned whether the reported snowfall of 1836 may likewise have been soft hail, noting the difficulty contemporary observers would have had in distinguishing between the two forms of precipitation.

 Drought

 Smoke haze in the Sydney Harbour during 2019–20 bushfires.

 Sydney's winter rainfall is predicted to decrease by 20-35% by the year 2090.
 The other phenomenon that arises from these long, dry and hot periods is bushfires, which occur frequently in the areas surrounding the city.
 Water supply is a recurring concern for the city during drought periods.

 In 2005 the reservoirs reached an all-time low.
 Many areas of the city bordering bushland have experienced bushfires, notably in 1994 and 2001–02 — these tend to occur during the spring and summer.
 Heatwaves, which are regularly occurring in recent years, usually lead to water restrictions and a high risk of bushfires, which sometimes bring a smoky haze to the city.
 Smog is noticeable on hot days, even without bushfires.
 The years 2009 and 2010 had dry conditions, according to Bureau of Meteorology.

 In September 2013, the combination of dry weather, warm temperatures and strong winds brought early-season bushfires.
 The summer of 2013-14 was the driest in 72 years.
 The widespread bushfires in December 2019 affected the western periphery of the city, and the Sydney metropolitan area suffered from dangerous smoky haze for several days throughout the month 2019 was one of Sydney's warmest in 161 years and the driest since 2005, which had a few days of raised dust and as well as declining dam levels.